dental care for cancer patients undergoing treatment

 Children with cancer need a dentist who understands their specialized needs.

-Before you or your child undergoes treatment for cancer, it is important to schedule a dental appointment.
+Before you or your child undergoes treatment for cancer, you should schedule a dental appointment.
 Your dentist can make sure your oral health is in order and can advise you on proper dental care techniques.
 If you choose Metro Dental Care, know that our team will be in your corner throughout your preparation, during, and after chemotherapy and radiation treatments.
 WE ARE FOR YOU!

 Please give our Denver, CO office a call today at (303) 534- 2626 or contact us online to schedule your consultation.